-5.21 Digital Safeguarding (also known as-online safety/E-safety)
+5.15.
+Digital safeguarding (also known as online safety/E-safety)

-- 5.21.1 It is essential that children are safeguarded from potentially harmful and inappropriate online material.
-The breadth of issues classified within digital safeguarding is considerable but can be categorised into four areas of risk.
-These are content, contact, conduct, commerce. (cf KCSIE para 134ff). - 5.21.2 We will ensure digital safeguarding is a running and interrelated theme when devising and implementing policies and procedures.
+- 5.15.1.
+We will ensure digital safeguarding is a running and interrelated theme when devising and implementing policies and procedures.
 This will include considering how digital safeguarding is reflected, as required, in all relevant polices.
-In addition, we will consider digital safeguarding whilst planning the curriculum, staff training, the role of the DSL and parental engagement. - 5.21.3 Whilst the DSL has lead responsibility for digital safeguarding, we will ensure there is support, if required, for operational digital safeguarding and the appropriate technical and safeguarding knowledge, skills and understanding to be able to quality assure systems, policies and processes, train staff and contribute to the safeguarding curriculum is available. - 5.21.4 We will keep our digital safeguarding processes and procedures under review through our digital safeguarding group using an independent tool such as the SWgFL 360 safe process.
+In addition, we will consider digital safeguarding whilst planning the curriculum, staff training, the role of the DSL and parental engagement. - 5.15.2.
+Whilst the DSL has lead responsibility for digital safeguarding, we will ensure there is support, if required, for operational digital safeguarding and the appropriate technical and safeguarding knowledge, skills and understanding to be able to quality assure systems, policies and processes, train staff and contribute to the safeguarding curriculum is available. - 5.15.3.
+We will keep our digital safeguarding processes and procedures under review through our digital safeguarding group using an independent tool such as the SWgFL 360 safe process. - 5.15.4.
+Our Technology Acceptable Use policy is signed up to by all children and staff annually. - 5.15.5.
+If a child, parent/carer, or member of staff has a concern relating to online safety children are encouraged to report it.
+They can report it directly to Designated Safeguarding Lead or deputies: